1. Prepping for the Interview:

 - “Why are you interested in this position?”
 Relate how you feel your qualifications really match the requirements of the job.
 Also, express your desire to work for that company.

-- “What have been your most significant career accomplishments to date?”
+- “What has been your most significant career accomplishments to date?”
 Select some recent accomplishments that relate to this position and its requirements.

 - “Describe a situation in which your work was criticized.”
 Focus on how you solved the situation, and let the interviewer know how you became a better person because of it.